Java Clean Architecture Masterclass

 docker run --rm -it --user "$(id -u)" --volume "${PWD}:/community" "$(docker build --quiet . --target intellij_idea)"

-[!NOTE] Please remember to specify the --user "$(id -u)" argument for the container's user to match the host's user.
-This is required not to affect the permissions of the checked-out repository, the build output and the mounted Maven cache, if any.
+Please remember to specify the --user "$(id -u)" argument for the container's user to match the host's user.
+This prevents issues with permissions for the checked-out repository, the build output, and the mounted Maven cache, if any.

 To reuse the existing Maven cache from the host system, add the following option to docker run command: --volume "$HOME/.m2:/home/ide_builder/.m2"